 There is no extra cost to getting both Q and \overline{Q} out of the latch, which is convenient when this is feeding a circuit that may want an input and its inverse both available.
-We can save an inverter.
+We may be able to save an inverter elsewhere.

-It is also possible to build an S-R Latch from NAND gates (think about how - you'll do it in lab).
+It is also possible to build an S-R Latch from NAND gates (think about how - you'll have to do it in lab).